Slowly, Slowly in the Wind: A Virago Modern Classic

 Patricia Highsmith

-Patricia Highsmith (1921-1995) was born in Fort Worth, Texas, and moved to New York when she was six.
-In her senior year, she edited the college magazine, having decided at the age of sixteen to become a writer.
-Her first novel, Strangers on a Train (1950), was made into a classic film by Alfred Hitchcock in 1951.
-The Talented Mr Ripley (1955), introduced the fascinating anti-hero Tom Ripley, and was made into an Oscar-winning film in 1999 by Anthony Minghella.
-Highsmith died in Locarno, Switzerland, in February 1995.
+Patricia Highsmith (1921-1995) was born in Fort Worth, Texas.
+Her first novel, Strangers on a Train, was made into a classic film by Alfred Hitchcock in 1951.
+The Talented Mr Ripley, published in 1955, introduced the fascinating anti-hero Tom Ripley, and was made into an Oscar-winning film in 1999 by Anthony Minghella.
+Graham Greene called Patricia Highsmith 'the poet of apprehension', saying that she 'created a world of her own - a world claustrophobic and irrational which we enter each time with a sense of personal danger'.
+Patricia Highsmith died in Locarno, Switzerland, in February 1995.
 Her last novel, Small g: A Summer Idyll, was published posthumously, the same year.